Black Rock Rangers

 ARTery

-The ARTery is the on-playa home of the Burning Man Art Department and serves as the check-in and service center for artists, as well as a hub of information about Burning Man art.
-If you are interested in learning more about the art at Burning Man, head on over to the ARTery at 6:30 & Esplanade.
-Inside you will find the most up-to-date information about scheduled burns, art discovery tours, artist talks, and more.
-The ARTery is open daily from 9am-6pm.
+The ARTery is the on-playa home of the Burning Man Art Department and serves as the check-in and service center for artists and a hub of information about Burning Man art.
+If you are interested in learning more about the art at Burning Man, head on over to the ARTery at Esplanade & 6:30.
+Inside, you will find the most up-to-date information about scheduled burns, art discovery tours, artist talks, and you can check out a large map of the open playa that shows where art installations are located.
+The ARTery is open daily 9 am – 6 pm.

 The ARTery is committed to tracking and mitigating all incidents of art vandalism on playa.
 If you see an artwork that has been or is being vandalized, please come to the ARTery to file a report.
 Reports can be made anonymously and are an important part of preventing vandalized or damaged art in the future.